Nuclear Energy - The Practice

 - Fuel in Plasma Form - Magnetic Confinement Fusion (MCF)

 Fusion of the Deuterium and Tritium fuel is designed to take place in a high temperature plasma circulating in a toroidal vacuum chamber such as the Tokamak reactor.
 Since the plasma consists of moving charged particles, it constitutes an electrical conductor carrying a current, hence it can be affected by magnetic fields.
-The tendency of the hot plasma to expand can therefore be counteracted by the Lorenz force, arising from its reaction with a magnetic field of appropriate geometry.
+The tendency of the hot plasma to expand can therefore be counteracted by the Lorentz force, arising from its reaction with a magnetic field of appropriate geometry.